 As a professional recruiting and staffing agency, we work with a variety of small and large employers across nearly every industry.
-Over the years, we’ve seen positive and negative examples of ways to resign from a job.
-Here are a few recommendations for how to resign from your job gracefully:
+Over the years, we have seen positive and negative examples of ways to resign from a job.

 How to Resign from Your Job — Tip #1: Make a Plan

-Much like other big decisions in life, it’s essential to have a plan in place for how to resign from your job professionally.
-You have many things to accomplish before walking out the door for the final time.
+Much like other big decisions in life, it is essential to have a plan in place for how to resign from your job professionally.
+You have many things to accomplish before walking out the door for the last time.
 Such a plan can include (but not be limited to) the following considerations:

-- Confirm that your new job is 100% certain.
-Don’t quit until you have final confirmation from your new employer concerning when you will start your new position.
-You don’t want to tell your boss that you’re leaving, only to discover that your new employer reneged on their job offer at the last minute.
+Do not quit until you have final confirmation from your new employer concerning when you will start your new position.
+You do not want to tell your boss that you are leaving, only to discover that your new employer reneged on their job offer at the last minute.

-- Know exactly who you are going to tell about the new position (and in what order).
-There’s no such thing as a secret in the workplace.
+There is no such thing as a secret in the workplace.
 Much like other juicy office gossip, news about employees quitting or being fired travels like wildfire among employees.
-In short, don’t let your boss be the last to hear the news about your new job — tell them first.
+Avoid the temptation to spill the exciting news to your office BFF and make sure your boss is the first person you tell.

-- Write and collect letters of recommendation for/from colleagues and management.
 Part of leaving a job on a good note is soliciting letters of recommendation for your coworkers and managers.
-Equally as important is writing letters for them as well.
+Equally as important is writing letters for them, as well.